Hands Like Houses: Hiring of Raven, Tropo and Strato EPs, and Atmospherics (2024–present)

 In early 2024, Hands Like Houses announced the addition of Josh Raven, formerly of the Faim, as their new lead vocalist.
 This lineup change was marked by the release of the single "Heaven" on 5 December 2023.
 The band continued to release new music, including "Better Before" featuring Aaron Gillespie of Underoath on 31 January 2024, "Bloodrush" with Emmy Mack of RedHook on 21 February 2024, and "Paradise" featuring Matthew Wright of the Getaway Plan on 13 March 2024.

 On 24 March 2024, Hands Like Houses released the four-track EP Tropo – Volume 1, exploring themes such as mental health struggles, societal disillusionment, and addiction.
 The EP's title references the troposphere.
 Following this, the band released another four-track EP titled Strato on 7 June 2024, continuing the themes of Tropo with tracks like "Hollow" addressing issues of numbness and mental health.

 The band also collaborated with other artists on standalone singles, including "Obey" featuring Kellin Quinn of Sleeping With Sirens and "Hurts Like Hell", a collaboration with the Swedish rock band Normandie.

 Hands Like Houses released their fifth studio album, Atmospherics, on 14 February 2025.
 The ambitious double album comprises 16 tracks divided into four sections: Tropo(sphere), Strato(sphere), Meso(sphere), and Thermo(sphere), each representing a different layer of the atmosphere and metaphorically reflecting the band's "journey through diverse creative spaces".
 The album was praised for its expansive sound and thematic depth, with "Better Before" highlighted as a standout track.

-Upon the album's release, the band expressed their gratitude and excitement on their Instagram page, stating:

-"It feels insane that we're finally here, and it's hard to find the right words to articulate the feeling.
-All we can say is a resounding thank you to every single person for being here with us.
-This project is the start of many and to sense a progression not just through the songs but within ourselves as people is something we're eternally grateful for.
-Please enjoy, listen in a space where you feel most comfortable and we hope you find a new connection, maybe see a little of yourself, or even just enjoy the vibe.